-9-Day Family Tour Itinerary
+9-Day Private Family Tour of Taiwan Itinerary

 Day 1 – Taipei and Leofoo Safari Theme Park

-- One option is the old town of Daxi, where the streets are lined with gorgeous prewar Baroque-style merchants’ houses.
+- One popular option is the old town of Daxi, where the streets are lined with gorgeous prewar Baroque-style merchants’ houses.
 Several specialise in the tofu products for which Daxi is famous.
 Just outside Daxi there’s a strange yet photogenic collection of statues.
 Gathered from all over Taiwan, these statues – which vary hugely in terms of size, style and material – are all of Chiang Kai-shek, the former president.
-When the political climate changed, they were “retired” and relocated here.
+When the political climate changed, they were ‘retired’ and moved here.
 Both the old streets and the statue park are good places for little ones who want to let off some steam.

 - Of course, if you’d like to go straight to the resort, enjoy the sight of wonderful creatures just a few metres away, and try some of the various activities, your wish is our command.

 Day 2 – Taichung

 - After breakfast in the resort, you’ll have as much time as you like to enjoy the entire theme park, because the drive to our next stop takes no more than two hours.
 We can make at least one halt en route, perhaps in the vicinity of the woodcarving centre of Sanyi to visit Shengxing Railway Station and Longteng Broken Bridge.
 The former is a gorgeous Japanese-era wooden building at the heart of a picturesque village.
 The latter is what remains of a railway bridge built in 1909, damaged beyond repair in a terrible earthquake in 1935, then further wrecked in another big quake in 1999.